Best Chocolate Chip Cookies (Soft, Chewy, No Mixer)

 • To freeze:

-• Wrap 1-2 logs of dough in parchment and a ziploc, then freeze for up to 3 months.
+• Wrap 1-2 logs of dough in parchment, place in zip-top bag, then freeze for up to 3 months.

 Nutrition values are estimates for one (of 30) cookies).